5 things your customers want to do with virtual phone numbers

 Businesses today are ready and actively embracing digital channels to enhance their customer communication strategies.
 Has technology replaced customer engagement?
-Not all all!
+Not all!
 But engagement has certainly gone virtual with newer and better options to automate check-ins, support requests, and put customers in touch with the right team members at the right times.

 A big part of that strategy?
 Automated calling and texting.
 Here’s a look at five things our customers are doing that your own customers might benefit from.